jedipunkz/jedipunkz/README.md

 ## About me

-I’m an experienced infrastructure engineer who’s now diving into the world of DevOps, SRE and AWS cloud engineering.
+I’m an experienced infrastructure engineer who’s now diving into the world of DevOps, SRE and AWS/Google Cloud Engineering.
 I’m always on the lookout for cool new tech to explore and introduce into my work.

 See my blog: https://jedipunkz.rocks